Ladder99/ladder99/docs/pages/agent.md

 # Agent

-Ladder99 Agent is a Docker image of the MTConnect Agent, which receives data from one or more device Adapters, fits the key-value data into an XML tree, and serves output as an HTML webpage.
+Ladder99 Agent is a Docker image of the MTConnect Agent, which receives data from one or more device Adapters, fits the data into an XML tree, and serves it as an HTML webpage.

 ## Default Setup